Boreas618/Notes/operating-systems/io.md

 * I/O devices you recognize are supported by I/O Controllers

-* Processors accesses them by reading and writing IO registers as if they were memory
+* Processors accesses them by reading and writing IO registers as if they were memory.
 Write commands and arguments, read status and results

 ## Buses

-Buses let us connect n devices over a single set of wires, connections, and protocols. $O(n^2 )$ relationships with 1 set of wires.
+Buses let us connect $n$ devices over a single set of wires, connections, and protocols. $O(n^2 )$ relations with 1 set of wires.
 The downside is that there can be only one transaction at a time.
 The rest must wait.

 PCI started life out as a bus.
 But a parallel bus has many limitations